 Problems like this may not seem like an emergency, but you should get a doctor to check them out right away.

 There are a couple of preventative measures the FDA recommends just for women.
-Don’t smoke if you’re on birth control pills (but of course, you shouldn’t smoke anyway), and don’t try to use “hormones for menopause” to prevent heart attacks (which you probably hadn’t even thought of — I know I hadn’t).
+Don’t smoke if you’re on birth control pills (but of course, you shouldn’t smoke anyway), and work with your doctor if want to take “hormones for menopause” to prevent heart attacks (which you probably hadn’t even thought of — I know I hadn’t).

 The onset of a heart attack in a woman can be subtle, but if you’re aware of the signs you can get the help you need.